Soft, tender, and authentic. With 4 simple ingredients, you're about to learn how to make vegan flour tortillas from scratch.

 Keeping warm: while you're cooking all the tortillas, it's important to keep them wrapped in a tea towel or tortilla warmer.
 The trapped steam will keep them soft and pliable.

-Room temperature: you can keep these in an airtight container at room temperature for 2-3 days.
+Room temperature: you can keep vegan flour tortillas in an airtight container at room temperature for 2-3 days.

 Fridge: these will keep in the fridge for up to 5-7 days.
 They will harden a little once in your fridge, but you can easily reheat them (see below).